dorinbotan/vim/README.md

 ### Plugin Manage(Vundle)

 In this configuration，I use [**Vundle**](https://github.com/VundleVim/Vundle.vim) as plugins manager.
-Vundle will auto manage the `.vim` directory，all plugins which has benn configured will be download to `~/.vim/bundle/` by default, please keep the `.vim` directory clean before use it.
-When Vundle install plugins will trigger `git clone` opration，the search opration need `curl` .
+Vundle will auto manage the `.vim` directory，all plugins which have been configured will be downloaded to `~/.vim/bundle/` by default, please keep the `.vim` directory clean before using it.
+When Vundle installs plugins, it will trigger `git clone` operation，the search opration needs `curl`.

 #### Configuration(one part)